Set up a Hub

 Q: What do you do with the fruit & veg crates and plastic bags?

-A: Either that same day (or the following day), we collect the crates - including all cardboard and plastic inserts used for packing.
+A: Either that same day (or the following day or later in the week), we collect the crates - including all cardboard and plastic inserts used for packing.
 This is either re-used or recycled.

 Q: Do I need insurance?